The following article is a slight edit of an older one. After I wrote it, I updated my beliefs some ;-) and the result is the above video.

 As a result, you now have this article in front of you.

-Now it’s your turn: what would you love to create?
+How about you: what would you love to create?

 In other words, you will be able to create consistently, on schedule, and thereby, you will build trust in yourself, and also develop your audience’s trust in you.